 Hopefully this will give you more insight into the whole situation and why SPF testing is so darn tricky.

-The video is here, keep scrolling for the written version…
+The video is here on YouTube, keep scrolling for the written version…

 How is SPF tested?

 Let’s start with how SPF testing is done.

 Related post: What Does SPF Mean?
 The Science of Sunscreen

 In short, SPF measures how much protection you get from erythemal or sunburn-causing UV from a sunscreen, or any other product.